 Although this hike is a mere 11.2 miles and could be done in an afternoon if fit enough, this is not a walk in the park.
 The terrain is rough and rocky with big boulders and cracks you’ll have to navigate around, with deep declines that’ll leave your ankles a little bit worse for wear.
 The walk back isn’t as strenuous as expected, but don’t be surprised if you find yourself panting and puffing by the end of it.

 However, don’t let any of these points derail you!
 Not only are the sights you’ll see completely worth the struggle, but you’ll have walked to the northernmost point of mainland Europe, and surely that’s something you’ll want to boast about!
+As a country, Norway boasts a collection of routes that could be considered among the best hikes in Europe, so we’d also recommend checking our Besseggen Ridge, Preikestolen and Trolltunga.

 This small slice of Swiss heaven sits at the foot of seemingly impassable cliffs, yet once you set off you’ll find a vast network of pathways that offer a lifetime’s worth of scenic walks and hikes.
 A small snippet of what Lauterbrunnen has to offer is the dramatic views of snow-capped peaks, tranquil lakes, green pastures and high-altitude waterfalls.
+It’s scenery like this that makes it a prime location for some of the best day hikes in Europe.

 One of our recommended hikes would be from the Lauterbrunnen valley to the peak of Schilthorn.
 Although this trek is not for the faint-hearted, the changing landscape views are well worth the added difficulty.
 Plus, if you’re lucky enough you might stumble across a beautiful traditional mountain hut, where you can sip on cups of hot chocolate while overlooking some surreal vistas.